 - Keep your head elevated at all times.
-Sleep on 2 or 3 pillows at night. - Apply ice to the eyes for the first 3 days.
-You may use frozen vegetables in a baggy or a moistened wash cloth that has been placed in the freezer. - Irrigate eyes through the day with plain saline solution.
-Do not dab eyes with a tissue which will irritate the eye surface. - No strenuous activity for 2 weeks.
+Sleep on 2 or 3 pillows at night. - No strenuous activity for 2 weeks.
 No bending or lifting >5lbs. for 2 weeks. - Walking encouraged.
 This is an important step in preventing blood clots in the legs which is a serious condition. - You may return to gym within 3 weeks.